clawpack/doc/doc/googleearth_plotting.rst

    Aliasing effects removed by properly setting `kml_dpi` and `kml_figsize`

-While the above removes aliasing artifacts, you may still find that the resolution is unacceptable, especially when viewing close-up views of shorelines, for example.
+While the above removes aliasing artifacts, you may still find that the resolution is unacceptable, especially in close-up views of shorelines and so on.
 In this case, you can increase the resolution of the figure in integer factors that remain consistent with the coarse grid and refinement factors.

-It might not be possible to fully resolve all levels of a large simulation with many refinement levels because the resulting image resolution exceeds the Matplotlib limit of 32768 pixels along each edge of the PNG file.
-In this case, one can limit the number of levels that are resolved by a particular figure, and create zoomed in figures that resolve finer levels.
-Alternatively, one can break the computational domain into several figures, each covering a portion of the entire domain.
+It might not be possible to fully resolve all levels of a large simulation with many refinement levels because the resulting image resolution exceeds the Matplotlib limit of 32768 pixels on a side.
+In this case, you can limit the number of levels that are resolved by a particular figure and create zoomed in figures that resolve finer levels.
+Alternatively, you can break the computational domain into several figures, each covering a portion of the entire domain.